hayeah/metacircus/writings/_posts/2011-10-17-one-item-todo-list.markdown

 Warren Buffet said that most people would be a better investor if they limit themselves to only 7 trades in their lives.
-But what if I miss out on a great investment opportunity in the recent Albertan oil sands?
+But what if I miss out on a great investment opportunity in the Albertan oil sands?

 Having just one action a day forces me to prioritize.
 When I finished, maybe it's better that I do nothing else for the rest of the day.